Your Questions, Answered

 • Tubal blockage

-• Persistent Low sperm count in spite of treatment
+• Persistently low sperm count despite treatment

 • Endometriosis